xanny-projects/dragon/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-8. In GitHub, send a pull request to `xanny:main`.
+8. In GitHub, send a pull request to `Dragon:main`.
 If we suggest changes then:

   - Make the required updates.
-  - Re-run the `xanny` test suites to ensure tests are still passing.
+  - Re-run the `Dragon` test suites to ensure tests are still passing.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

   ```shell